 Andreas Lundqvist's Group

-Our research focuses on developing novel immunotherapy regimens for patients with cancer.
+Our research focuses to develop novel immunotherapy regimens for patients with cancer.

-Therapies based on activating the immune system result in beneficial responses in patients with cancer.
-However, long-lasting clinical responses are infrequent.
-Our aim is to develop novel therapies based on the treatment with activated lymphocytes in patients with cancer.
-In order to harness the full potential of adoptive infusion of lymphocytes in patients with solid tumors, infused cells need to migrate toward the solid tumor as well as display optimal tumor killing potential.
-Specifically, we study how to augment the ability of T and NK cells to migrate towards and recognize solid tumors.
-In these projects we use several different tumor models including thyroid cancer, neuroblastoma, renal cell carcinoma, melanoma, and breast cancer.
-Cells within the tumor microenvironment produce an abundance of factors to impair the immune system and limit the efficacy of immunotherapy.
-The ability of T and NK cells to persist in the tumor microenvironment is associated with successful outcome of cancer immunotherapy.
+The immune system plays an important role to prevent local growth and dissemination of cancer.
+Therapies based on activating the immune system, in particular T and NK cells, result in beneficial responses in patients with cancer.
+However, the majority of patients fail to respond to immunotherapy.
+In order to harness the full potential of the immune system T and NK cells need to colonize tumors as well as to display optimal tumor killing potential.
+In several projects, we investigate the ability of T and NK cells to migrate towards tumors, to persist within the tumor microenvironment, and to maintain the ability to and recognize and kill tumor cells.
 We study how T and NK cells interact with cells within the tumor microenvironment and exploit cellular and molecular mechanisms of tumor-induced immunosuppression in order to develop improved immunotherapy regimens in patients with cancer.
+In these studies, we use different tumor models including renal cell carcinoma, thyroid cancer, neuroblastoma, melanoma, breast cancer, and lung cancer.

 Erik Wennerberg, Weill Cornell Medicine, New York